 Learning More

-Once you've got a basic Rcpp package building within RStudio you'll want to learn about the tools that can be used to test, document, and prepare packages for distribution.
+Once you've got a basic Rcpp package building within RStudio, you'll want to learn about the tools that can be used to test, document, and prepare packages for distribution.
 Please consult these articles for additional details:

 - Building, Testing, and Distributing Packages